CentOS-PaaS-SIG/ci-pipeline/README.md

 #### Integration Tests on OStree Composes and Images

 Integration tests are run on the OStree compose.
-Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
-Also, this can trigger the Red Hat continuous delivery process to run more comprehensive testing if desired.
+Success or failure will result with a fedmsg back to the Fedora package maintainer.

 CI Pipeline messages sent via fedmsg for this stage are captured by the topics org.centos.prod.ci.pipeline.compose.test.integration[queued,running,complete].

 #### Image Generated From Successful Integration Tests On OStree

 An image will be initially generated at a certain interval when there has been successful integration test execution on an OStree compose.
-Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
-Also, this can trigger the Red Hat continuous delivery process to run more comprehensive testing if desired.
+Success or failure will result with a fedmsg back to the Fedora package maintainer.

 CI Pipeline messages sent via fedmsg for this stage are captured by the topics org.centos.prod.ci.pipeline.image.[running,complete].

 #### Openshift Cluster and e2e Conformance tests on top of Fedora Atomic Host

 If integration tests of the images are successful an openshift cluster will be configured using the Atomic Openshift Installer with the new Fedora Atomic Host image as the base system.
 Once the cluster is configured Kubernetes conformance tests will run.
-Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
-Also, this can trigger the Red Hat continuous delivery process to run more comprehensive testing if desired.
+Success or failure will result with a fedmsg back to the Fedora package maintainer.

 #### Image Smoke Test Validation

 The validation left is to make sure the image can boot and more smoke tests may follow if required.
-Success or failure will result with a fedmsg back to the Fedora reviewer/maintainer.
+Success or failure will result with a fedmsg sent back to the Fedora package maintainer.
 Also, this can trigger the Red Hat continuous delivery process to run more comprehensive testing.

 CI Pipeline messages sent via fedmsg for this stage are captured by the topics org.centos.prod.ci.pipeline.image.test.smoke.[running,complete].